 Prior to Conversion, shares of Series B Preferred will accrue in-kind dividends (payable only in unregistered shares of our common stock) at a rate of 10% per annum (Accrued Dividends).
 The Accrued Dividends will be payable on the date of either a Voluntary Conversion or Automatic Conversion solely in that number of shares of common stock equal to the Accrued Dividends.
-At December 31, 2015, we have recognized a liability in the amount of \$1,415,800 for Accrued Dividends in the accompanying Condensed Consolidated Balance Sheet at December 31, 2015, based on the Series B Preferred issued and outstanding, net of exchanges to common stock, through the quarter ended December 31, 2015.
-We have recognized a deduction from net loss of \$1,459,300 related to dividends on Series B Preferred in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the nine months ended December 31, 2015.
+At December 31, 2015, we have recognized a liability in the amount of \$1,415,800 for Accrued Dividends in the accompanying Condensed Consolidated Balance Sheet at December 31, 2015, based on the Series B Preferred in arriving at net loss attributable to common stockholders in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss for the nine months ended December 31, 2015.
+The liquidation value of the Series B Preferred at December 31, 2015.
 The liquidation value of the Series B Preferred at December 31, 2015 is approximately \$26,541,400.